-The Estate’s chestnut woodlands are coppiced on a 15-20 year rotation with produce being used for fencing materials and heating grade wood fuel.
+The Estate’s chestnut woodlands are coppiced on a 15-20 year rotation with products being used for fencing materials and heating grade wood fuel.
 Traditional coppice management provides a diverse habitat for a multitude of flora and fauna by having a range of age classes and stages of growth within the coppiced woodland.

-We have a Forestry Commission approved management plan as well as being certificated by the Forest Stewardship Council ®
+We have a Forestry Commission-approved management plan as well as being certificated by the Forest Stewardship Council ®

 Forestry and woodland management is a valuable part of the rural economy providing not only sustainable, natural resources but also local employment as well as the associated health benefits of living near green spaces.